Discover the Artists

 A project by Casper Bekaert and Anna Vermeulen

-Gallery in the Distillery brings together ten contemporary artists within the walls of a working distillery.
-A place shaped by craft, time, and transformation becomes a stage for new artistic voices.
-The architecture, the scent of wood and copper, and the traces of production invite the artists to respond in their own way, allowing art to grow naturally out of the surroundings.
+Gallery in the Distillery brought together ten contemporary artists within the walls of a working distillery.
+A place shaped by craft, time, and transformation became a stage for new artistic voices.
+The architecture, the scent of wood and copper, and the traces of production invited the artists to respond in their own way, allowing art to grow naturally out of the surroundings.

-Throughout the building, familiar elements such as the stills, barrels, and storage rooms become part of the exhibition.
-Art and location meet, influence one another, and create a fresh perspective on a space usually dedicated to making rather than showing.
+Throughout the building, familiar elements such as the stills, barrels, and storage rooms became part of the exhibition.
+Art and location met, influenced one another, and created a fresh perspective on a space usually dedicated to making rather than showing.
+Over the course of the exhibition, 1,200 people came to experience it.

 Gallery in the Distillery